Myrmidonut/notes/README.md

 # Noticed

 ## Introduction
-Keep track of anything you want to keep track of with notes!
+Keep track of anything you want with these handy little notepads!

 ***